MAR-salmon/Scripts/README.md

 7: Test your changes to ensure there are no bugs within your FORK

-8: You can now submit a PULL REQUEST from your FORK to the ECBSU-salmon MASTER
+8: You can now submit a PULL REQUEST from your FORK to the MAR-salmon MASTER
   - For now AT/DR will review the PULL REQUEST to ensure it does not cause any issues.
       -AT/DR will also identify any ISSUES that need to be opened and/or closed, and integrated with pull requests too.
   - If you are aware of ISSUES being resolved/opened feel free to integrate these into the PULL REQUEST yourself